Go Back

 While July is typically the hottest month in Washington, D.C., with an average high of 91 degrees Fahrenheit, August is a close second with an average high of 88 degrees.

-While it was a pleasant summer day, The Washington Post notes that media that day "described the day as one with high temperatures and stifling humidity, with hundreds cooling off by soaking their feet in the reflecting pool and at least one person being carried away due to heat exhaustion."
+While it was a pleasant summer day, The Washington Post notes that media at the time "described the day as one with high temperatures and stifling humidity, with hundreds cooling off by soaking their feet in the reflecting pool and at least one person being carried away due to heat exhaustion."

 MLK Jr.'s "I Have a Dream" Speech